xjseabrum/LING5448-OOAD/Project6/README.md

 Project6/Project 6 Update.pdf

 ### Code for the project was able to be found here:
 Project6/src .
-To see the code for Project 6, see the history for this repo on December 7, which was the last date before the Project 7 code was pushed to this repo.
+To see the code for Project 6, see the history for this repo on December 7 2021, which was the last date before the Project 7 code was pushed to this folder.